Computers Overview

 Obviously, this sounded like exactly what I was looking for, but things got even better!
 Whist supplies of the FPGA seem to be still available, at least in China, the Cyclone II is obsolete and will surely become harder to source before too much longer.
 I was really pleased when I saw that Ralf had also done a version of the development board with the same form factor for the Cyclone IV FPGA.
 This chip too is close to "end of life", but should be available for longer than the Cyclone II, with the added advantages that it is more powerful, with additional internal memory and it is actually cheaper than the Cyclone II.

-It seemed that the Cyclone II version would allow me to secure my own supply of development boards as a like-for-like replacement for the originals and the Cyclone IV version would also be a "drop-in" replacement with the added benefit that the additional resources might offer scope for further improvements to MFX.
+It seemed that the Cyclone II version would allow me to secure my own supply of development boards as a like-for-like replacement for the originals and the Cyclone IV version would also be a "drop-in" replacement with the added benefit that the additional resources might offer scope for further developments for MFX.

 Having made contact with Ralf, I have to say how helpful and supportive he has been.
 At this point, things are at an early stage, but I am actively pursuing this option . . .